Daboss7173/Daboss7173.github.io/README.md

 battle revision is the focus here.
 Anyway to go into more detail about the battle revision, basically everything has a LOT of health now, attacks do more damage, higher leveled players/pets are way more powerful, and relics and wands have spells associated with them rather than choosing them in a spellbook.
 The older spells also were completely phased out in favor of newer spells with smoother animation, but that's the gist.

+### The other version

+There's one version I haven't mentioned yet, it is the least buggy out of all of these versions.

+- The current version | The most functional build!
+Huh?
+The current version?
+This isn't Old Prodigy!
+Well - maybe not, but it is THE Prodigy, it is more Prodigy than any of these versions.
+The full-game experience is to be experienced there.
+There is no other version of Prodigy with fully-fledged multiplayer.
+There is no other version with fully functional leaderboards.
+There is no other version with the intricately designed education system.
+For that, you need to play Prodigy, as it is now.

+In case you don't know how to get there somehow, here's the link: https://sso.prodigygame.com/game/login/